tartley/missile-commander/README.md

 ## TODO

-- Turret barrel should be higher!
-- base foundation should be topped with a semicircle
-* Turret aiming should take this into account.
-  Should Turret be doing it?

 - Bases can fire Shots
-  * Shots are too big
+  - Shots are too big
   - Shots are too fast
   * Some shots miss their destination
   * Shots should emerge from turret barrel